Insurance is important for both landlords and tenants.

 Talk to your insurance company about their rules for making claims.
 Some insurers need the landlord to prove that thorough tenant checks have been done.

 You may also choose to insure any furniture or other items that are in the agreement.
-Any damage to them won’t be covered by the tenant’s contents insurance.
+Any damage to them will not be covered by the tenant’s contents insurance.

 Information about buying insurance policies and the parts of a house or home that can increase its’ risk can be found on The Treasury website.